Questions? Contact Carol Subiño Sullivan

 The nomination packet (which should be no more than 15 pages) should be submitted electronically as a PDF file through Georgia Tech's awards portal: https://gatech.infoready4.com/ It should include the following items:

 - Description of the innovation, including the problem or student learning issue it addresses, the objectives of the innovation, the learning outcomes for the intended audience, and the approach taken.

 - Description of how the innovation has been evaluated, including documentation of how the objectives were met, the extent to which the learning outcomes were achieved, the benefits derived from the innovation, and how they were measured.

 - Description of the potential for others to adopt or adapt the innovation, including a discussion of how the innovation might be used in other settings and the resources required.

-- Application should be accompanied by five letters of support from the applicant’s department chair, one other colleague who has observed the innovation, and three students who have participated in the innovation.
-You will be prompted to enter the email address of each letter writer into the application form.
-Letter writers will then be requested to submit their letters in support of your application.
+- Application should be accompanied by five letters of support; these letters will not count toward the 15 page maximum.
+These letters should be from the applicant’s department chair, one colleague who has observed the innovation, and three students who have participated in the innovation.

 - Creative features of the innovation.